WORLD OF HORROR

 - 2 % negative mentions

-The game boasts exceptionally high replayability, with numerous unlockable items, multiple endings for each mystery, and a variety of characters and scenarios that keep each playthrough fresh and engaging.
-Players appreciate the randomization elements and the potential for modding, which further enhances the game's longevity and replay value.
-While some reviewers noted a decrease in replayability after completing all achievements, the overall consensus is that the game offers a rich and varied experience that encourages repeated play.
+The game boasts exceptionally high replayability, with numerous unlockable characters, multiple endings for each mystery, and a variety of random events that keep each playthrough fresh and engaging.
+Players appreciate the game's modular design and customization options, which enhance the experience and encourage experimentation.
+Despite some concerns about content limitations, the potential for future updates and modding support promises to further enrich the game's replay value.

-“Each playthrough takes 40-60 minutes, but there's good replay value, since there are many storylines to play through, multiple endings to find, extra challenges to do, and a host of horrific enemies to battle.”
+“Each play-through takes 40-60 minutes, but there's good replay value, since there are many storylines to play through, multiple endings to find, extra challenges to do, internal game achievements to gain (which unlock new items, allies, skills, game modes, etc), and a host of horrific enemies to battle.”

 “My only complaint with this game is that there isn't enough content to make it as replayable as it needs to be, being a roguelike.”